-Having recovered from a toxic stomach, and long since given up on my bamboo flute producing anything more than a gasping squeak, it was time to leave McLeod Ganj and the friendly Tibetans there for some real adventure.
+Having recovered from getting extremely sick in India, and long since given up on my bamboo flute producing anything more than a gasping squeak, it was time to leave McLeod Ganj and the friendly Tibetans (along with the 14th Dalai Lama) there for some real adventure.

-I enjoyed a free chiropractic session on a bus that hit its prime during the Korean War and rattled my way higher into the Himalayas to the famous little town of Manali.
+I enjoyed a free chiropractic session on a decrepit bus that hit its prime during the Korean War and rattled my way higher into the Himalayas to the famous little town of Manali, India.

-After years of vagabonding you known almost immediately when you come to a place whether you will like it and stay for a while, or if a place will have to grow on you slowly.
+After many years of vagabonding travel, you know almost immediately when you come to a place whether you will like it and stay for a while, or if a place will have to grow on you slowly.
 Like a fungus.